INFORMATION FOR TOWN FANS

 A number of buses stop outside or near to the ground.
 From Birmingham City centre, the following buses are available: Bus number 17 (Stand MS 9), Bus numbers 58, 59, 60 (Stand MS 4).

-Birmingham is neither the best nor the worst away trip when it comes to pubs.
+Most fans, however, will choose to drink in the City Centre where Birmingham is neither the best nor the worst away trip when it comes to pubs.
 It’s no Manchester or Derby, but there are good pubs to satisfy most people’s needs.
 As you would expect, away fans are recommended to find a pub some distance from the ground – either in the city centre or en route to the ground in the Digbeth area, such as the Old Crown on Digbeth High Street or the Anchor on Bradford Street, both of which we’ve enjoyed in the recent past.
 In the city centre, you are likely to find large numbers of Town fans in the Shakespeare, just outside New Street station.
 Some Town fans prefer the real ale emporium that is the Wellington, on Bennetts Hill.
-Just a few yards away from the Welly is a huge Wetherspoon, just right for a beery late breakfast (and, if you are a CAMRA member, the match coincides with the last day you can use your Jan-March 50p-off-a-pint vouchers).

 Any food outlets near the ground?